cfranco92/hellobuild-app/README.md

 ### Repository Search
 - Search for public repositories on GitHub
 - Results include repository details from the GitHub API

+### Pagination
+- Efficient navigation through large sets of repositories
+- Cursor-based pagination for optimal performance
+- Dynamic loading of repository data as you navigate
+- Clear indication of current page and total repository count
+- Intuitive next/previous page controls

 ### Favorites Management
 - Add/remove repositories to your favorites list